-Jon Gerrard expressed interest in the stick gnawing and how the eagle ended up with the small end.
-In his observations: “…it would be more common for an eagle to fly in to a limb, usually a dead limb, and break it off in flight.
+Jon Gerrard expressed interest in how sticks are carried.
+In the case of the Berry female and DM2: “…it would be more common for an eagle to fly in to a limb, usually a dead limb, and break it off in flight.
 Did the eagle gnaw it off at the thickest part of the limb?
 If so, how did it end up holding the thin part of the limb in its talon?
 Did it gnaw it part way through at the thick end, and then fly to grab the thin end and fly with it to break it off at the thick end?
 And how far did it carry it before dropping the limb?”
 He recounted a story from the book “The Bald Eagle Haunts and Habits of a Wilderness Monarch”, which he wrote with Gary Bortolotti (pages 35 and 36)

 “It is of a pair of eagles nesting along the Gulf Coast of Louisiana in the 1890s.
 The female regularly caught and carried Snow Geese (Blue phase) – probably weight 4.5 to 6 pounds – for up a a mile and a half to their nest.
 The Geese were caught high and the eagle was able to glide down to the nest with the goose.
 This feat was repeated on a number of days, and there were apparently 35 blue goose heads found in the nest, suggesting it was a common practice.
 The feat was likely possible because the geese were caught high in the air and going to the nest was downhill.
 Since this eagle was nesting in the southern part of the range, the female’s weight would likely be in the 8 to 11 pound range, so the bird would likely have been carrying about half its weight.”